alfariiizi/convert-to-number/README.md

 # @alfarizi/convert-to-number

-`convert-to-number` is a lightweight utility package for JavaScript and TypeScript that converts any value into a number.
-It provides robust handling for various types such as strings, arrays, objects, and primitives, with support for fallback values when conversion is not possible.
+A TypeScript utility package for converting strings, arrays, and objects into numbers, with support for nested structures.
+It offers both a strict conversion (which replaces invalid values with a fallback) and a soft conversion (which retains non-convertible values).

+## Features

+- Converts **string** to numbers.
+- Handles **nested arrays** and **objects**.
+- **TypeScript Support:** Fully typed for safer and predictable usage.
+- **Customizable Fallback:** Define a fallback value for unsupported conversions.
+- Supports **custom fallback** values for invalid conversions.
+- Provides a **soft conversion** option where non-convertible values remain unchanged.

 ## Installation